lh-lena/42_webserv/README.md

   location [path] {  # Defines specific configurations for different URL paths.
         autoindex [on];              # Enables or disables the display of directory listings, use `on` or `off`.
+Default: off return <status code> [path]; # Returns a specific HTTP status code and URL/Path, effectively redirecting the client.
-Default: off }
+    }

   location /upload {
         root ./var/www/uploads;        # Root directory for upload requests. allow_methods GET POST DELETE; # Restricts the HTTP methods allowed for a location.
-Default: GET upload_directory /var/uploads; # Defines the directory where uploads will be stored.
+Default: GET upload_dir /var/uploads;       # Defines the directory where uploads will be stored.
     }